 Life jackets are an important layer of protection for young children and inexperienced swimmers.
 They should be U.S. Coast Guard-approved and fit properly.

 The NCH Safe & Healthy Children’s Coalition has life jackets available at 18 Life Jacket Loaner Stations at public access beaches.
+Find the locations at Safe Healthy Children.

-Key action: Before a beach, boating, or pool day, check that each child has the right-size life jacket and knows when to wear it.
+Before a beach, boating, or pool day, check that each child has the right-size life jacket and knows when to wear it.

 For local water play ideas, review splash pads for kids in Collier and Lee Counties and places to get wet and cool off in Naples.
 Even at family-friendly water spots, supervision is still the most important safety rule.